Photographing Death Valley National Park’s Other Worldly Landscapes – Part 1

 Badwater Basin is a salt flat with large roughly circular salt formations that make terrific foregrounds for landscapes of the Panamint Mountain Range.
 Get down low to capture the foreground in your photo.
 This is a good sunrise shot but also could work at sunset.
 Macro photos can also be made of the salt formations.

-of this blog post, I will discuss more photo destinations within the park and talk about equipment and tips to photograph the park.
+In part 2 of this blog post, I will discuss more photo destinations within the park and talk about equipment and tips to photograph the park.

 Related Blog Posts